AlienX77-cmd/database-script/seed-scripts/ENHANCED-README.md

 - positionEn, positionTh
 - email, phone
 - lineId, openChatName
+- role ('User' = roleId 3, 'Publisher' = roleId 4)
-- role, accessType
+- accessType
+- **Company** (RECOMMENDED: exact company name for reliable mapping)

 ## Relationship Mapping

-The script intelligently maps relationships between tables by:
+The script intelligently maps relationships between tables using multiple strategies:

-1. Using company name normalization for consistent matching
+1. **Company column matching (Recommended)**:

+   - Uses the explicit Company column in Organization Admin Profile and User Request List
+   - Provides the most reliable mapping when company names in emails don't match

+2. **Fallback to email domain matching**:

-2. Extracting company names from email domains
+   - Extracts company names from email domains
-3. Implementing fuzzy matching for inexact company name matches
+   - Applies fuzzy matching for inexact name matches

+3. **Remark field mapping for CEOs**:

+   - Uses the Remark column in CEO Profile to map to companies

+4. **Foreign key relationships**:
+   - Maps referenceId fields to RegistrationReferences
-4. Creating one change request per company that links to multiple user requests
+   - Creates one change request per company that links to multiple user requests

 ## Troubleshooting

-If you encounter issues:
+If you encounter issues with company mapping:

+1. **Add the Company column** to Organization Admin Profile and User Request List sheets
+2. Fill the Company column with **exact** company names matching those in the Company Profile sheet
+3. Re-run the seeding script

+For other issues:

 1. Ensure your Excel file contains all required sheets and columns
 2. Check database connection parameters